No, I don't know what Trump's going to say, respond to this.

 They thought one of three things.

-Trump's gonna quit.
+Trump's going to quit.

-And whatever the reason, neither Cruz nor Rubio nor anybody else wanted to tick off Trump supporters because they wanted them.
+And whatever the reason, neither Cruz nor Rubio nor anybody else wanted to tick off Trump supporters because they wanted them when Trump left the campaign.

 That's why.